-The Fifth Amended and Restated Memorandum and Articles of Association which provides certain rights to the Principal Shareholders of the post-closing issuer will limit your ability to appoint director and influence corporate matters and could discourage others from pursuing any change of control transactions that minority holders of Common Shares may view as beneficial.
+The Fifth Amended and Restated Memorandum and Articles of Association which provide certain rights to the Principal Shareholders of the post-closing issuer will limit your ability to appoint directors and influence corporate matters and could discourage others from pursuing any change of control transactions that minority holders of Common Shares may view as beneficial.

-Upon the completion of the Restructure and this Offering, the board of post-closing issuer shall consist of up to seven directors.
-Initially, four of the directors shall be appointed by Digital Grid (Hong Kong) Technology Co., Limited, which will own approximately $[\bullet]$ % of our total voting power upon completion of this Offering, and three of the directors shall be appointed by a "Minority Representative" which is selected by a majority of the Legacy Shareholders, who collectively will own approximately $[\bullet]$ % of our total voting power upon completion of this Offering.
+Upon the completion of the Restructure and this Offering, the board of the post-closing issuer shall consist of up to seven directors.
+Initially, four of the directors shall be appointed by Digital Grid, which will control approximately 60.91% of our total voting power upon completion of this Offering, and three of the directors shall be initially appointed by Mr. Fred Chang, acting as a "Minority Representative" which is selected by a majority of the Legacy Shareholders, who collectively will own approximately 35.98% of our total voting power upon completion of this Offering.
 The number of directors that Digital Grid and the Minority Representative are entitled to appoint will decrease proportionately with the decrease of the respective voting power of Digital Grid and the Legacy Shareholders.
-Any director positions which neither Digital Grid nor the Minority Representative are entitled to appoint shall be appointed by the remaining directors, or by any other means allowed under the Fifth Amended and Restated Memorandum and Articles of Association.
+Any director positions which neither Digital Grid nor the Minority Representative is entitled to appoint shall be appointed by the remaining directors, or by any other means allowed under the Fifth Amended and Restated Memorandum and Articles of Association.

-Immediately upon Closing of the Offering you will have no right to appoint any director to our board.
-The Fifth Amended and Restated Memorandum and Articles of Association will limit your ability to appoint persons for service on the post-closing entity's board of directors and may discourage proxy contests for the election of directors and purchases of substantial blocks of shares by making it more difficult for a potential acquirer to gain control of post-closing entity's board of directors.
+Immediately upon Closing of the Offering you will have no right to appoint or elect any director to our board.
+The Fifth Amended and Restated Memorandum and Articles of Association will limit your ability to appoint or elect persons for service on the post-closing entity's board of directors and may discourage proxy contests for the election of directors and purchases of substantial blocks of shares by making it more difficult for a potential acquirer to gain control of post-closing entity's board of directors.